Next Start

 How Does a Diesel Engine Start?

-1. Intake stroke: In this phase, the piston travels from top dead center (TDC) to bottom dead center (BDC).
+• Intake stroke: In this phase, the piston travels from top dead center (TDC) to bottom dead center (BDC).
 This results in low pressure inside the cylinder.
-All diesel engines are turbocharged, so air isn’t drawn in but is waiting behind the intake valve under pressure.
+All diesel engines are turbocharged, so air isn’t drawn in.
+Rather, it is waiting behind the intake valve under pressure.
 As soon as the valve opens, the air rushes in.

-2. Compression stroke: The piston travels from BDC back to TDC and prepares for combustion.
+• Compression stroke: The piston travels from BDC back to TDC and prepares for combustion.
 The compression creates heat, which ignites atomized diesel fuel.
-There is no spark necessary — diesel fuel will self-ignite if it is atomized, or sprayed into the cylinder in a fine mist.
+There is no spark necessary.
+Diesel fuel will self-ignite if it is atomized or sprayed into the cylinder in a fine mist.

 Diesel engines do not use spark plugs to ignite the fuel mixture.
 The higher compression ratio in the engines produces enough heat to ignite the mixture.
 Additionally, diesel fuel itself allows for combustion without the use of a spark plug.